apify/actor-whitepaper/README.md

 TODO: ...

+### Storage schemas

+...

 ## Actor definition files

-The actor system uses several special files that define actor metadata, documentation, instructions how to build and run it, input/output schema, etc.
+The actor system uses several special files that define actor metadata, documentation, instructions how to build and run it, input and output schema, etc.

 These files are typically stored in the `.ACTOR` directory placed in actor's top-level directory.
 **The entire `.ACTOR` directory should be added to the source control.**
+The only required files are [Actor file](#actor-file) and [Dockerfile](#dockerfile), all the other files are optional.

-These files are used by the `apify push` or `apify run` commands, as well as when building actors on the Apify platform.
+The actor definition files are used by the `apify push` and `apify run` commands, as well as when building actors on the Apify platform.
-The only required files are `.ACTOR/actor.json` and Dockerfile, all the other files are optional.

 ### Actor file